- Philosophy of Journal of Occupational Therapy Education

 Download the JOTE Peer Review Form

 JOTE takes instances of plagiarism, copyright infringement, and other ethical breaches related to publication very seriously.
-Articles submitted to this journal may be reviewed with software to assess for duplication.
+The journal may use Similarity Check, a multi-publisher initiative, to selectively screen article submissions for originality.
+Similarity Check uses the iThenticate software, which checks submissions against millions of published research papers (the Similarity Check database), documents on the web, and other relevant sources.
+These submitted papers are not retained in the Similarity Check system after they have been checked.
+Read more at Crossref's Similarity Check & Researchers page.
 When ethical breaches related to publication occur, JOTE reserves the right to take action including but not limited to the following: publishing a correction, retracting an article, or presenting the matter to relevant academic bodies or institutions.

 General Terms and Conditions of Use

 Users of the Encompass website and/or software agree not to misuse the Encompass service or software in any way.

 The failure of Encompass to exercise or enforce any right or provision in the policies or the Submission Agreement does not constitute a waiver of such right or provision.
 If any term of the Submission Agreement or these policies is found to be invalid, the parties nevertheless agree that the court should endeavor to give effect to the parties' intentions as reflected in the provision, and the other provisions of the Submission Agreement and these policies remain in full force and effect.
 These policies and the Submission Agreement constitute the entire agreement between Encompass and the Author(s) regarding submission of the Article.